-The other day I found myself saying, “Oh, I’m about 95% better”.
-I said this even though I was feeling rather exhausted from an anniversary celebration we gave to my parents almost 5 days before.
+The other day I found myself telling someone that I’m about 95% better.
+Many days I felt 95% better but on this particular day, I was feeling exhausted from an anniversary celebration we gave to my parents almost five days before.

 I’ve been having trouble walking again, having pain and heaviness in my legs.
 My neck and shoulders have been aching and I’ve been having pain in my back and sciatica.